Effective Date: January 12, 2026

 9. INDEMNIFICATION

 9.1.
 Indemnification.
-Scoir shall indemnify, defend, protect, and hold harmless Customer, its Affiliates, trustees, officers, directors, and employees, from and against any and all damages awarded by a court, arbitration, or settlement, including associated penalties, fines, and expenses arising out of or incurred by the Customer as a result of (A) the gross negligence or willful misconduct of Scoir, its employees, or agents; (B) Scoir's breach of this Agreement or applicable law; or (C) any actual or threatened claim alleging that the licensing, use, or other exploitation of the Services by Customer in accordance with the rights granted hereunder constitutes, under applicable laws of any jurisdiction within the United States of America, an infringement, dilution, or unauthorized use of any patent, copyright, trademark, or trade secret of any third-party.
+Scoir shall indemnify, defend, protect, and hold harmless Customer, its Affiliates, trustees, officers, directors, and employees, from and against any and all damages awarded by a court, arbitration, or settlement, including associated penalties, fines, and expenses arising out of or incurred by the Customer as a result of (A) the gross negligence or willful misconduct of Scoir, its employees, or agents; (B) Scoir’s breach of this Agreement or applicable law; or (C) any actual or threatened claim alleging that the licensing, use, or other exploitation of the Services by Customer in accordance with the rights granted hereunder constitutes an infringement, dilution, or unauthorized use of any Intellectual Property Rights.
 In the event that (i) some or all of the Services is held by a court of competent jurisdiction to infringe; (ii) an injunction is obtained against use of any material portion of the Services; or (iii) Customer believes in its good faith judgment that the Services is infringing, then Scoir shall promptly, at its sole option and expense, (a) procure for Customer the right to continue to use the infringing Services; (b) replace or modify the infringing Services to make its use non-infringing while being capable of performing essentially the same functions; or (c) require Customer to return or remove the infringing Services and cancel all rights thereto.
 If Scoir implements option (iii) above, then Customer may, at its option, terminate this Agreement, with immediate effect upon written notice to Scoir, and Scoir shall promptly refund Customer all prepaid fees relating to Customer’s access to and use of the Services after the effective date of termination.
 Notwithstanding the foregoing, Customer may participate at its own expense in any claim to which it is a party.

 9.2.
 Exclusions.
 Notwithstanding the foregoing, Scoir will have no obligation under this Section 9 or otherwise with respect to any infringement claim based upon (i) any use of the Services not in accordance with this Agreement; (ii) any use of the Services in combination with other products, equipment, software or data not supplied or approved by Scoir where the cause of the infringement is the use of the Services in combination with any such products, equipment, software or data; or (iii) any modification of the Services by any person other than Scoir or its authorized agents.